 - a) Execution of a loop statement with a for iteration scheme involves the elaboration of the loop parameter specification prior to the execution of the statements enclosed by the loop (see 8.9).
 This elaboration creates the loop parameter and evaluates the discrete range. - b) Execution of a subprogram call involves the elaboration of the parameter interface list of the corresponding subprogram declaration; this involves the elaboration of each interface declaration to create the corresponding formal parameters.
 Actual parameters are then associated with formal parameters.
+Next, if the subprogram is a method of a given protected type (see 3.5.1), the elaboration blocks, if necessary, until exclusive access to the object denoted by the prefix is secured.
 Finally, if the designator of the subprogram is not decorated with the 'FOREIGN attribute defined in package STANDARD, the declarative part of the corresponding subprogram body is elaborated and the sequence of statements in the subprogram body is executed.
-If the designator of the subprogram body is executed.
+If the designator of the subprogram is decorated with the 'FOREIGN attribute defined in package STANDARD, then the subprogram body is executed.
 If the designator of the subprogram body is executed.
 If the designator of the subprogram body is subject to implementation-dependent elaboration and execution. - c) Evaluation of an allocator that contains a subtype indication involves the elaboration of the subtype indication prior to the allocation of the created object.

-NOTE-It is a consequence of these rules that declarative items appearing within the declarative part of a subprogram body are elaborated each time the corresponding subprogram is called; thus, successive elaborations of a given declarative item appearing in such a place may create items with different characteristics.
+1-It is a consequence of these rules that declarative items appearing within the declarative part of a subprogram body are elaborated each time the corresponding subprogram is called; thus, successive elaborations of a given declarative item appearing in such a place may create items with different characteristics.
 For example, successive elaborations of the same subtype declaration appearing in a subprogram body may create subtypes with different constraints.